-How does critical thinking relate to topics such as creativity, innovation, needs assessment, quality tools, and whole brain thinking?
-Learn what a critical thinking expert says about all these in Part II of our wide-ranging interview of Richard C. Wells, Vice President of BPI Research & Development.
+Learn what a critical thinking expert says about organizations, creativity, innovation, needs assessment, and quality tools.
+This is Part II of our wide-ranging interview with Mr. Richard (Rick) Wells, Vice President of BPI R & D.

 I’ve heard you say that there are many myths about organizations and what ails them.
 What is one of these myths?

 One myth is that the problem with organizations is that people are just too rational.
 We must think “outside the box” – to borrow the tired cliché – and learn how to be more creative.

 And that’s not true?
 Don’t we need to be more creative?